 Erica Blystone, LCSW

 I graduated from UVA with a BA in Psychology and received my master's at UNC-Chapel Hill's School of Social Work.
 I'm married and have two young children.
-I've been practicing therapy for 20 years with a variety of people with regard to age, life stage, diagnosis, cultural background, sexual orientation, gender identification, economic background, and legal and medical circumstances.
+I've been practicing therapy for over 20 years with a variety of people with regard to age, life stage, diagnosis, cultural background, sexual orientation, gender identification, economic background, and legal and medical circumstances.
 The longer I'm in this field the more fascinated I am with how people work, how relationship dynamics develop and morph, and how important it is to know our own value and trust our resilience.
 And how, by moving through life with intentionality, we can become who we want to be and create a life we love.
 It's the "intentionality" part we sometimes need help with.
 That's where effective therapy comes in.
 Read more about it here.